Web copy is like Batman. How? Let me explain.

 The clarity, engagement, and delivery meters are quick insights that can strengthen the point you are getting across.

 Whenever you are editing anything go with Grammarly.
+I primarily use it to ensure my copywriting is clear.

 It is an add on for Google Doc users.
 It highlights key elements of writing like wordiness, passive voice, sentence fragments, and run-on sentences.